argoproj/argo-cd/docs/user-guide/sync-options.md

     - ServerSideApply=true
 ```

-ServerSideApply can also be configured at individual resource level using the
+To enable ServerSideApply just for an individual resource, the sync-option annotation
-sync-option annotation like in the example below:
+can be used:

 ```yaml
 metadata: